marryrossi/marryrossi/README.md

 Anything and everything 🤙 let's go!

 ## 🤔 I’m looking for help with ...
-Again, anything and everything.
-I love contructive feedback! 🙏
+I'm always looking to refine my skillset.
+Specifically with CSS and vanilla JavaScript at the moment.
+I love constructive feedback, so don't be shy! 🙏

 ## 📫 How to reach me: ...
 Email: maryrossi106@gmail.com